Hey, I’m Morgan. I’m a vegan dietitian yoga teacher but I bet I’m not like most vegans or dietitians or yoga teachers you’ve met. …

 Curious to know more?

 6. I once lived inside a 2006 Honda Pilot (that I lovingly call Poppyseed) with my husband while we traveled across the country (+ world) for a year-ish.
 It was the best year of my life.
-Aside from the painful downsizing that eventually ended up being really awesome.

 8. Any farmer’s market brings me joy but I do get seriously annoyed at the ones popping up that are stupid expensive and posh.
 I want community and local food/goods, not price gauged goods because all of a sudden it’s trendy.